 Dr. Wolff, Ph.D., of San Luis Obispo, has been the owner and vintner of Wolff Vineyards since 1999.
 He was an independent consultant providing technical consulting services for privately held corporations from 2000 to 2002, senior vice president for Global Energy Services, a division of Emerson Electric from 1998 to 2000 and Vice President and corporate officer for Electro-Test from 1981 to 1998.

-Dr. Hunter, Ph.D., of Los Osos, is the central coast Senior Program Advisor for the Planning and Conservation League Foundation and since 2005 has conducted numerous stakeholder processes in support of sustainable coastal watershed resource management.
+Dr. Hunter, Ph.D., of Los Osos, was formerly the central coast Senior Program Advisor for the Planning and Conservation League Foundation (PCLF) and since 2004 has conducted numerous stakeholder processes in support of sustainable coastal watershed resource management.
 Since 2014 she has served as a Board Trustee of the PCL Foundation.
 Dr. Hunter was a consultant to the Morro Bay National Estuary Program in 2001, and a former member of the Executive Committee, serving on the Education and Stewardship Committee.
 She was a regional liaison to California Sea Grant focused on central coast marine resource stakeholder engagement from 2000 to 2003.
-She is currently an emeritus board member of the Carmel River Watershed Conservancy and a member of the Carmel River Task Force.
-In 2012-13, she served on the Governor's Drinking Water Stakeholder Group.
+She is currently an emeritus board member of the Carmel River Watershed Conservancy and was also a founding member of the Carmel River Task Force.
+In 2012 and 2013, she served on the Governor's Drinking Water Stakeholder Group.
 She served as Vice Chair of the Central Coast Regional Water Quality Control Board from 2014 to 2018.

 Tammie Olson - Executive Assistant – Clerk to the Board

-Tammie Olson is the Executive Assistant for the Central Coast Water Board and moved to the central Coast from the San Bernardino Mountains in 1990.
+Tammie Olson is the Executive Assistant for the Central Coast Water Board and moved to the Central Coast from the San Bernardino Mountains in 1990.
 Once here she worked for the Auto Club for a number of years.
-She started with the state in 2007 as an office technician for the Department of Juvenile Justice Paso Robles.
+She started with the state in 2007 as an office technician for the Department of Juvenile Justice, Paso Robles.
 She quickly promoted and eventually came to the Water Board in 2014.
-When not at work, she enjoys camping with her husband exploring the central coast.